 - from slicing audience into ever-tinier segments to creating ever-more-inclusive communities

 There’s no time to waste and, once we make this turn, there will be no time to rest.
 We can correct the way we view, categorize and talk to people.
-We can quickly end the right-wing’s hold on national government.
-We can actually build a lasting movement that will, over time, banish official racism, reverse growing inequality, provide justice, change the culture and form the more perfect union we’ve been seeking for centuries.
+We can end the right-wing’s hold on national government.
+We can actually build a lasting movement that will, over time, banish official racism, reverse growing inequality, provide justice, change the culture and form the more perfect union we’ve been seeking for three centuries.

 But first, we’ve got to change our own ways right now.